yassertolba/Assignment-4/task3/DevOps-Assignment-3.1-solu.md

 When you create a Deployment object for the first time, a new set of pods and a new ReplicaSet are created.

-When you remove the Deployment object, all pods and replica sets are removed.
+When you remove the Deployment object, all pods and replicasets are removed.

 Deployment directly manages the ReplicaSet it creates.

+### **How do deployments ensure high availability of applications?**

+`deployments` use `ReplicaSet` to ensure high availability of the applications.

+`ReplicaSet` guarantees the availability of a specified number of running pods.

+---

+## **What are the different types of services in Kubernetes (e.g., ClusterIP, NodePort, LoadBalancer)?
+When would you use each type?**